sovietscout/biblio/README.md

 ### Windows (Standalone Binary)
 1. Download the latest `.exe` file from the [Releases](https://github.com/sovietscout/biblio/releases/) page.
 2. Place it in a preferred directory for easy access.
 [Optionally, add the folder to `System Properties > Advanced > Environment Variables > PATH` for global access]
-3. Run the .exe directly from the command line or by double-clicking it.

 ### Linux/macOS (Build from Source)
 1. **Clone the repository:**